mutable-dan/dexplex/README.md

- has to handle re-login  - in progress handle when to request new data based on system time of last received handle missing data requests cache for BG - in progress will read from logs at start (if avail) write bg to logs - done write bg to db manage rest reader and writer - in progress
+ has to handle re-login  - in progress handle when to request new data based on system time of last received handle missing data requests cache for BG - done will read from logs at start (if avail) - almost done write bg to logs - done write bg to db manage rest reader and writer - in progress